mdn/translated-content-de/files/de/web/api/webgl2renderingcontext/vertexattribipointer/index.md

   in vec3 position;
   in vec4 boneWeights;
-  in uvec4 boneIndices;//als 4-Komponenten-unsigned-Integer gelesen
+  in uvec4 boneIndices;//read as 4-component unsigned integer

   void main() {
       vec4 skinnedPosition =